Traveling to France during Covid-19: What you need to know before you go - Local News 8

 Traveling to France during Covid-19: What you need to know before you go

-If you’re planning a trip to France, here’s what you’ll need to know and expect if you want to visit during the global coronavirus pandemic.
+If you’re planning to travel to France, here’s what you’ll need to know and expect if you want to visit during the Covid-19 pandemic.

 The basics